Alex Henry Foster: Standing Under Bright Lights

 Standing Under Bright Lights is Foster's first live album, released internationally on April 16, 2021 through Hopeful Tragedy Records.
 This album features the entirety of Foster's first concert at the Festival International de Jazz de Montréal held on July 5, 2019.
 It includes the live rendition of every song from his album Windows in the Sky, performed by an 11-piece band.

-This live moment took place approximately 6 months after the release of Foster's first solo album Windows in the Sky, that debuted at number 3 on the Canadian top 200, right behind Imagine Dragons and Muse, and also stayed on the top 40 for a year after its initial release, and got nominated for "Best album of the year" in Canada by l'ADISQ.
+This live moment took place approximately 6 months after the release of Foster's first solo album Windows in the Sky, that debuted at number 3 on the Canadian top 200, stayed on the top 40 for a year after its initial release, and got nominated for "Best album of the year" in Canada by l'ADISQ.

 The concert was to be a one-off happening as an homage to Foster's late father, who had passed 5 years prior to cancer.
 The concert took place in a sold-out venue as part of the 40th Festival International de Jazz de Montréal and consisted of the performance of the entire album Windows in the Sky, by an 11-piece band and was accompanied by a movie projection produced by Foster.

 Originally set to be released on October 8, 2020, his late father's birthday, Foster took time to produce the album Standing Under Bright Lights featuring the never-released song "The Son of Hannah", during the 2020-2021 pandemic.

 Alex Henry Foster's performance was highlighted amongst 5 performances not to miss at the Festival International de Jazz by Radio-Canada.
 This 2h30 concert is considered amongst the best concerts ever performed at the Festival International de Jazz.
 Le Devoir gave a 4.5/5 stars review to the live album Standing Under Bright Lights upon release day.

 In September 2021, Standing Under Bright Lights granted a ADISQ nomination in the category "Sound Engineer of the Year".